NIVANorge/Ferrybox-code-challenge/README.md

 - State tracking during data ingestion
 - Logging

-#### Pump

-The Ferrybox system pumps in water to perform measurements.
-If the pump is off, the system keeps measuring the same water.
-Pump status is indicated by <platform_code>/ferrybox/SYSTEM/PUMP (1 is on, 0 is off).

 #### Platform / Data source

 In the context of Ferrybox, the platform is the actual vessel.
 Identified by platform_code.